Volkswagen Engineer Sentenced for Role in Emissions Fraud -- Update

 The more than three years in prison the judge imposed exceeded prosecutors' recommendation.
 They had asked that Mr. Liang receive three years imprisonment and a $20,000 fine.

-Mr. Liang was dressed in a dark green suit during Friday's hearing, with his wife and three children seated in the first row of the courtroom.
-Speaking on behalf of Mr. Liang, his counsel Daniel Nixon said he has taken the right steps by cooperating with the U.S. government and he's "not a greedy man, he's not a criminal in the sense of preying on others.
-We're not saying he didn't commit a crime, but he's a good and decent person.
+Mr. Liang was dressed in a dark green suit during Friday's hearing with his wife and three children seated in the first row of the courtroom.
+Speaking on behalf of Mr. Liang, his counsel Daniel Nixon said he's taken the right steps by cooperating with the U.S. government and he's "not a greedy man, he's not a criminal in the sense of praying on others.
+We're not saying he didn't commit a crime but he's a good and decent person.
 He blindly executed a crime because of a misguided loyalty to his employer."

 Continue Reading Below